luontola/tdd-mooc-tetris/docs/level-1.md

 Implement enough of [src/Board.mjs](../src/Board.mjs) to make the one failing test pass.

-Then uncomment the next test: remove the `/*` `*/` comment marks or enable a disabled tests by changing `test.skip` to `test`.
-Uncomment and make the tests pass, one test at a time, until all the tests as passing.
+Then uncomment the next test: remove the `/*` `*/` comment marks, or enable a disabled tests by changing `test.skip` to `test`.
+Uncomment and make the tests pass, one test at a time, until all the tests are passing.

 P.S.
 The `equalShape` assertion is a custom assertion to improve the readability of this project's tests.
 It has been implemented in [test/testing.mjs](../test/testing.mjs).